lm3nitro/Projects/MySQL/Part1-Installation.md

 # MySQL
 ![Pasted image 20240504131247](https://github.com/lm3nitro/Projects/assets/55665256/d7430cd6-3c62-473e-832f-832762e18142)

-MySQL is an open source relational database management system.
+MySQL is an open-source relational database management system.
 It allows us to store, manage, query and retrieve data stored in a relational database.

 ### Scope:
 Here I will be installing MySQL on a Windows 10 host.
 Once installed I will run simple queries, intermediate queries, and will export findings.
-The queries are and exports will be done seperately.
+The queries are and exports will be done separately.
 These are the steps I used to get MySQL installed.

 ### Tools:
 Windows 10, MySQL